Should You Buy or Lease a Car?

 The Benefits of Buying a New Car

-Buying has two very large advantages over leasing:
+Buying has two considerable advantages over leasing:

 - The car is yours to keep for as long as you want.
 Yes, you have to pay off the loan, but then it’s yours free and clear.